garrandall/popular-music-data/tracks/blinding-lights-the-weeknd.md

 No one's around to judge me (Oh)
 I can't see clearly when you're gone

-I said, ooh, I'm blinded by the lights
+I said, oh I'm blinded by the lights
 No, I can't sleep until I feel your touch
-I said, ooh, I'm drowning in the night
+I said, oh I'm drowning in the night
 Oh, when I'm like this, you're the one I trust

-I'm just walking by to let you know (By to let you know) I can never say it on the phone (Say it on the phone) Will never let you go this time (Ooh)
+I'm just walking by to let you know (By to let you know) I can never say it on the phone (Say it on the phone) Will never let you go this time (Oh)

-I said, ooh, I'm blinded by the lights
+I said, oh I'm blinded by the lights
 No, I can't sleep until I feel your touch
 Hey, hey, hey
 Hey, hey, hey

-I said, ooh, I'm blinded by the lights
+I said, oh I'm blinded by the lights
 No, I can't sleep until I feel your touch